For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 Opening tablesthread states.
 See General Thread States.

-InnoDBtablespaces now include transactional storage for Serialized Dictionary Information (SDI), which is metadata in serialized form that describes objects such as tables, columns, and indexes.
+InnoDBtablespaces now include transactional storage for Serialized Dictionary Information (SDI), which is dictionary object data in serialized form.
 Along with the disappearance of

 .frmand trigger metadata files, mentioned previously, you might notice the appearance of

-.sdifiles.
-These are serialized data information files.
+.SDIfiles.
+These are serialized dictionary information files.
 SDI transactional storage is reserved for an in-progress feature not yet fully implemented.

 A new command-line utility, ibd2sdi, is used to extract serialized dictionary information (SDI) from persistent